jojijacobk/Object-Oriented-Programming-Knowledge/README.md

 *BankAccount*) simply because there doesn't exist a plain *BankAccount*.
-It makes sense to exist only the right form of *BankAccount* such as *CheckingAccount, SavingsAccount, InvestmentAccount* etc. As in the above example *BankAccount *can be an <span class="underline">abstract class</span> which cannot be instantiated but hold the attributes and function definitions - usable only when they gets inherited.
+It makes sense to exist only the right form of *BankAccount* such as *CheckingAccount, SavingsAccount, InvestmentAccount* etc. As in the above example *BankAccount *can be an abstract class which cannot be instantiated but hold the attributes and function definitions - usable only when they gets inherited.

 ### Interface